-We take our bodies for granted for the most part, and it’s only when something isn’t right that we realise just how vital it is that every cell, tissue and organ works as it should.
+We take our bodies for granted for the most part, and it’s only when something isn’t right that we realize just how vital it is that every cell, tissue, and organ works as it should.
 If you’ve recently found out you have low blood oxygen levels, here’s everything you need to know about the issue:

 What does blood oxygen show?

 Your red blood cells transport a certain amount of oxygen at a time around the body, and your blood oxygen is a marker of how much oxygen they carry.
 It’s your body’s job to control your oxygen levels and make sure your blood contains the right amount at any given time.
 However, if you have a chronic disease, your blood oxygen might be at risk of falling too low.

 You don’t need to monitor your blood oxygen levels for the fun of it.
 It’s only if your doctor has a reason to suspect that your oxygen is too low that they’ll consider carrying out a few tests.
 If your doctor diagnoses you with a chronic disease, you might have to monitor your blood oxygen for the rest of your life.

 What happens if your blood oxygen levels are too low?